NREL/SOEP-QSS/README.md

 #### FMU Model Performance

 * FMU model performance is currently dominated by operations inside the FMU: no QSS solver function registers even 1% in the profile.
-This performance is severely hobbled by the FMI 2.0 API that is ill-suited to QSS simulation and by the need for numeric differentiation.
-Once the planned "atomic" (per-variable) API and higher derivatives become available via FMI extensions this performance profile should significantly improve.
+This performance is severely hobbled by the FMI 2.0 API that is ill-suited to QSS simulation and by the need for numerical differentiation.
+Once the planned "atomic" (per-variable) API and higher derivatives become available _via_ FMI extensions this performance profile should significantly improve.
 * The `advance_observers` operation is also a candidate for performance gains in the FMU models.
   * The first approach is to used pooled lookup operations for the observers' derivatives (and, for zero-crossing variables, value) to reduce the FMU call overhead.
 This was done as a first pass for the `advance_observers` first phase operation.
 This provided a 15% speedup for the 4-zone ScaleTest model but no speedup for the Case600 room air model.
 There are other places in the code that could be refactored to use pooled FMU calls: this should improve performance but these are non-trivial code changes.
   * FMUs are not thread-safe, inhibiting parallelization, but by pooling the observer FMU calls we can explore parallelizing the rest of the `advance_observers` operation.
-This was tried for the same 4-zone ScaleTest model and results with OpenMP controls tried to date yielded slowdowns, indicating that the OpenMP threading overhead dominates the loop time, so this code has been commented out for now.
+This was tried for the same 4-zone ScaleTest model and results with OpenMP controls tried to date yielded slowdowns, indicating that the OpenMP threading overhead dominates the loop time.
 More FMU model parallelization experimentation is warranted.

 ### Performance: Future

-* Run time comparisons _vs._ [Qss Solver](https://sourceforge.net/projects/qssengine/), [Ptolemy](http://ptolemy.eecs.berkeley.edu/), and other implementations will be useful.
+* Run time comparisons _vs._ [Qss Solver](https://sourceforge.net/projects/qssengine/), [Ptolemy](http://ptolemy.eecs.berkeley.edu/), and other QSS implementations have so far verified that SOEP-QSS is efficient.
-* Evaluation of alternative event queue designs is likely to be worthwhile, especially once parallel processing is added.
-* Simultaneous requantization triggering: Could skip continuous representation update if a variable is not an observer of any of the requantizing variables.
-This would save assignments but more importantly evaluation of the highest derivative.
-There is some overhead in determining whether a variable qualifies.
-Testing so far doesn't show a significant benefit for this optimization but it should be reevaluated with real-world cases where simultaneous triggering is common.
+* Run time comparisions _vs._ traditional OCT PyFMI solvers have confirmed that SOEP-QSS performs well on models it is suited for, specifically lower dependency density models, models with a limited set of faster varying variables, and for larger models due to its scalability advantages.
+* QSS performance with Buildings Library models with highly sensitive variable derivative fields is an obstacle that is being worked on.

 ## Testing

-* Case runs are being compared with results from [Qss Solver](https://sourceforge.net/projects/qssengine/) and [Ptolemy](http://ptolemy.eecs.berkeley.edu/) for now.
 * Unit tests are included and will be extended for wider coverage as the code progresses.

 ## Building QSS

-Instructions for building the QSS application on different platforms follows.
+Instructions for building SOEP-QSS follows.

+### General

+* Platforms: Linux and Windows are currently supported.
+* Compilers: GCC, Intel oneAPI C++, Clang, and Visual C++ are currently supported.
+* SOEP-QSS is built from consoles configured for the desired platform, compiler, and build type by running a `setQss` script from the appropriate `bin` subdirectory.
+* SOEP-QSS can be built by running `bld` from a configured console.
+* SOEP-QSS can be cleaned up by running `cln` from a configured console.
+* The FMI Library (FMIL) is included and built automatically as part of the SOEP-QSS build process.
+See [`FMIL/README.md`](/FMIL/README.md) for additional details on FMIL.

+### Unit Tests

+* The unit tests use googletest.
+The `setGTest` scripts under `bin` set up the necessary environment variables to find googletest when you run the `setQSS` script for your compiler.
+If necessary you can put a custom version of `setGTest` earlier in your `PATH` to adapt it to your system.

 ### Linux

-FMIL:
-* See the FMIL directory for full information on building and using the FMIL with QSS.
-* You will need a build of the latest [FMI Library](http://www.jmodelica.org/FMILibrary).
-* If your FMI Library is not installed to directories the `setFMIL` scripts expect (such as `/opt/FMIL.GCC.r`) copy the corresponding `bin/Linux/<compiler>/setFMIL` to a directory in your PATH and adapt it to the location of you FMI Library installation.
-* FMU-QSS support needs extra FMIL headers added to the FMIL installation.
-For Linux this would be installed with commands of the form (adjusted for your configuration):
-  * `sudo cp <path>/FMIL/trunk/src/CAPI/include/FMI2/fmi2_capi.h /opt/FMIL.<Compiler>.<Build>/include/FMI2`
-  * `sudo cp <path>/FMIL/trunk/src/CAPI/src/FMI2/fmi2_capi_impl.h /opt/FMIL.<Compiler>.<Build>/include/src/FMI2`
-  * `sudo cp <path>/FMIL/trunk/src/Import/src/FMI/fmi_import_context_impl.h /opt/FMIL.<Compiler>.<Build>/include/FMI`
-  * `sudo cp <path>/FMIL/trunk/src/Import/src/FMI2/fmi2_import_impl.h /opt/FMIL.<Compiler>.<Build>/include/FMI2`
-  * `sudo cp <path>/FMIL/trunk/src/XML/include/FMI/*.h /opt/FMIL.<Compiler>.<Build>/include/FMI`
-  * `sudo cp <path>/FMIL/trunk/src/XML/include/FMI1/*.h /opt/FMIL.<Compiler>.<Build>/include/FMI1`
-  * `sudo cp <path>/FMIL/trunk/src/XML/include/FMI2/*.h /opt/FMIL.<Compiler>.<Build>/include/FMI2`
-  * `sudo cp <path>/FMIL/trunk/ThirdParty/Expat/expat-2.1.0/lib/expat*.h /opt/FMIL.<Compiler>.<Build>/include`

-Googletest:
-* The unit tests use googletest.
-The `setGTest` scripts under `bin` set up the necessary environment variables to find googletest when you run the `setQSS` script for your compiler: put a custom version of `setGTest` in your `PATH` to adapt it to your system.

-To build the QSS application on Linux:
+To build SOEP-QSS on Linux:
-* `cd <repository_directory>`
+* `cd <SOEP-QSS_repository>`
-* `source bin/Linux/GCC/r/setQSS` for release builds or `source bin/Linux/GCC/d/setQSS` for debug builds
+* `source bin/Linux/<Compiler>/r/setQSS` for release builds or `source bin/Linux/<Compiler>/d/setQSS` for debug builds
-* `cd src/QSS/app`
+* `bld`
-* `mak` (add a -j*N* make argument to override the number of parallel compile jobs)
-* Note that `-fPIC` is used to compile with GCC on Linux to share the build configuration with the FMU-QSS shared/dynamic library generation: this may add a small performance penalty for the QSS application and should not be used for production application builds.

-To run the QSS application:
+To run SOEP-QSS on Linux:
-* `QSS` from any directory with a console configured with `setQSS`
+* `QSS <model>.fmu [options]` from any directory with a console configured with `setQSS`.
 * `QSS --help` will show the command line usage/options.

 To build and run the unit tests on Linux:
-* The unit tests are in the `tst/QSS/unit` directory and can be built and run with the command `mak run`.
+* The unit tests are in the `tst/QSS/unit` directory and can be built and run from that directory with the command `mak run`.

-To run the tests that exercise an FMU place a binary compatible build of the tested FMUs in the `unit/Linux/<compiler>/d` directory before running the unit tests.
-At this time an Achilles.fmu FMU built from Achilles.mo in the SOEP-QSS-Test repository can be used by the tests.
+* To run the tests that exercise an FMU place a binary compatible build of the tested FMUs in the `tst/QSS/unit` directory before running the unit tests.
+At this time these FMUs built from models in the SOEP-QSS-Test repository can be used by the tests:
+  * Achilles
+  * BouncingBall
+  * InputFunction

 ### Windows

-#### Note

-FMIL:
-* You will need a build of the latest [FMI Library](http://www.jmodelica.org/FMILibrary).
-* If your FMI Library is not installed to directories the `setFMIL` scripts expect (such as `C:\FMIL.VC.r`) copy the corresponding `bin\Windows\<compiler>\setFMIL.bat` to a directory in your PATH and adapt it to the location of you FMI Library installation.
-* FMU-QSS support needs extra FMIL headers added to the FMIL installation.
-For Linux this would be installed with commands of the form (adjusted for your configuration):
-  * `copy \Projects\FMIL\trunk\src\CAPI\include\FMI2\fmi2_capi.h C:\FMIL.<Compiler>.<Build>\include\FMI2`
-  * `copy \Projects\FMIL\trunk\src\CAPI\src\FMI2\fmi2_capi_impl.h C:\FMIL.<Compiler>.<Build>\include\src\FMI2`
-  * `copy \Projects\FMIL\trunk\src\Import\src\FMI\fmi_import_context_impl.h C:\FMIL.<Compiler>.<Build>\include\FMI`
-  * `copy \Projects\FMIL\trunk\src\Import\src\FMI2\fmi2_import_impl.h C:\FMIL.<Compiler>.<Build>\include\FMI2`
-  * `copy \Projects\FMIL\trunk\src\XML\include\FMI\*.h C:\FMIL.<Compiler>.<Build>\include\FMI`
-  * `copy \Projects\FMIL\trunk\src\XML\include\FMI1\*.h C:\FMIL.<Compiler>.<Build>\include\FMI1`
-  * `copy \Projects\FMIL\trunk\src\XML\include\FMI2\*.h C:\FMIL.<Compiler>.<Build>\include\FMI2`

-Googletest:
-* The unit tests use googletest.
-The `setGTest` scripts under `bin` set up the necessary environment variables to find googletest when you run the `setQSS` script for your compiler: put a custom version of `setGTest.bat` in your `PATH` to adapt it to your system.

-To build the QSS application on Windows:
+To build SOEP-QSS on Windows:
-* `cd <repository_directory>`
+* `cd <SOEP-QSS_repository>`
-* `bin\Windows\VC\r\setQSS` for VC++ release builds or `bin\Windows\VC\d\setQSS` for VC++ debug builds (or similarly with GCC or with IC for Intel C++)
+* `bin\Windows\<Compiler>\r\setQSS` for release builds or `bin\Windows\<Compiler>\d\setQSS` for debug builds
-* `cd src\QSS\app`
+* `bld`
-* `mak` (add a -j*N* make argument to override the number of parallel compile jobs)

-To run the QSS application:
+To run SOEP-QSS on Windows:
-* `QSS` from any directory with a console configured with `setQSS`
+* `QSS <model>.fmu [options]` from any directory with a console configured with `setQSS`.
 * `QSS --help` will show the command line usage/options.

 To build and run the unit tests on Windows:
-* The unit tests are in the `tst\QSS\unit` directory and can be built and run with the command `mak run`.
+* The unit tests are in the `tst\QSS\unit` directory and can be built and run from that directory with the command `mak run`.

-To run the tests that exercise an FMU place a binary compatible build of the tested FMUs in the `unit\Windows\<compiler>\d` directory before running the unit tests.
-At this time an Achilles.fmu FMU built from Achilles.mo in the SOEP-QSS-Test repository can be used by the tests.
+* To run the tests that exercise an FMU place a binary compatible build of the tested FMUs in the `tst\QSS\unit` directory before running the unit tests.
+At this time these FMUs built from models in the SOEP-QSS-Test repository can be used by the tests:
+  * Achilles
+  * BouncingBall
+  * InputFunction

 ## Running QSS

-The QSS solver application can run both code-defined and FMU-based test cases.
+The SOEP-QSS solver can run FMU-based test cases.
 FMU for Model Exchange .fmu files can be run if properly adapted for QSS with respect to zero-crossing variables and dependencies.
-FMU-QSS .fmu files can also be run but they must have names of the form `<FMU=ME_name>_QSS.fmu` to be recognized as FMU-QSS FMUs.
+The `bld.py` script in the `bin` directory of the [SOEP-QSS-Test](https://github.com/NREL/SOEP-QSS-Test.git) repository will build FMUs with the necessary support for SOEP-QSS by default.

 There are command line options to select the QSS method, set quantization tolerances, output and differentiation time steps, and output selection controls.
+* The full options can be shown by running `QSS --help`
 * Relative tolerance is taken from the FMU if available by default but can be overridden with the `--rTol` command line option.
 * Absolute tolerances are computed by default from the FMU variable nominal values and the `--aFac` command line option but can be overridden with a constant value using the `--aTol` command line option.
-* QSS variable continuous and/or quantized trajectory values can be output at their requantization events.
+* QSS variable continuous and/or quantized trajectory signals can be output at requantization events, zero-crossing events, discrete events, and at a specified sampling interval.
-* QSS variable continuous and/or quantized trajectory output at a regular sampling time step interval can be enabled.
+  * Sampling step outputs are computed from variable trajectories and do not cause additional integration steps.
-* FMU outputs can be generated for FMU model runs.
+* Outputs can be generated for FMU local and output variables.
-* Diagnostic output can be enabled, which includes a line for each quantization-related variable update.
+* Diagnostic output can be enabled, which prints a full variable update history.

-To run QSS with one of the code-defined models:
-* `QSS <model> [options]`

 To run QSS with an FMU:
 * `QSS <model>.fmu [options]`

-Run `QSS --help` to see the command line usage.

-## Building an FMU-QSS

-Instructions for building an FMU-QSS from an FMU-ME (FMU for Model Exchange) follows.
-* The [fmu-uuid](https://github.com/viproma/fmu-uuid) application must be on your PATH to generate and FMU-QSS with GUID checking.
-* The same FMIL setup and `setQSS` console configuration as for the QSS application is assumed.
-* The `FMU-QSS.gen.py` (Python 2.7 or 3.x) script generates the FMU-QSS from an FMU-ME adapted for QSS use.
-* From a console configured with `setQSS` move to an empty working directory and copy in the FMU-ME .fmu file.
-* Run `FMU-QSS.gen.py <FMU-ME_name>.fmu` to start the generation process.
-  * Additional options can be seen by running `FMU-QSS.gen.py --help`.
-* This will generate the FMU-QSS `modelDescription.xml` file, build the FMU-QSS shared/dynamic library, and zip the FMU-QSS into a file with a name of the form `<FMU=ME_name>_QSS.fmu`.
-The FMU-ME fmu is embedded in the `resources` folder within the FMU-QSS .fmu zip file.

-## Running an FMU-QSS

-To run an FMU-QSS:
-* `QSS <FMU-QSS>.fmu [options]`

-Run `QSS --help` to see the command line usage.

-## Running Multiple FMU-QSS

-To run multiple FMU-QSS simply enter all of them on the command line:
-* `QSS <FMU-QSS_1>.fmu <FMU-QSS_2>.fmu ... [options]`

-Input/output connections between models can be specified via command line options of the form:
-`--con=`_model1_`.`_inp\_var_`:`_model2_`.`_out\_var_

-Run `QSS --help` to see the command line usage.
+Run `QSS --help` to see the full command line usage.

-## PyQSS

-To prepare for integration into PyFMI support for building a Python wrapper for QSS was developed and is included.
-A Python front end to QSS can be built by running the `mak pyd` command from the `app` subdirectory of `src`.
-This builds the `PyQSS` shared/dynamic library that can be imported as a Python module.
-(`PyQSS` is not built by the `bld` or default `mak` commands.)
-A simple front end script, `QSS.py`, is included.
-To run QSS from the Python front end use:
-* `QSS.py <arguments> [options]`

-### Notes

-* Pybind11 does not work with the Windows MinGW GCC compilers with the stock Python binary distribution that is built with Visual C++.
-* To use `PyQSS` with PyFMI it must be built with the same Python version that PyFMI runs under.
-  To support this usage the Windows environment setup uses the OCT Python installation, if present, in favor of the primary system Python.